 This is the story of this gargantuan deer, and why it makes even some of the biggest bucks ever shot look small by comparison.

 The story of the General has always intrigued us.
 Had that hunter not followed a wild story, the world may never have known about this unbelievable set of sheds.
-This massive buck grosses nearly 240 inches as a typical and would have netted in the mid-220s with an estimated 24-inch spread, and after deductions are factored in.
+This massive buck grosses nearly 240 inches as a typical and would have netted in the mid-220s with a conservatively estimated 24-inch spread, and after deductions are factored in.
 There is no other deer that comes close to these dimensions, not even the infamous and questionable "Rompola buck."
 Just rattling off this buck's measurements leaves us in awe.
 He had a 14-inch G2 tines, 7-inch mass measurements and 32-inch main beams.
 Keep in mind that there were no high fence hunting ranches or genetic engineering back in 1958.
 That means the buck pre dates that and modern deer management practices.
 This not only makes him more impressive, it just goes to show that wild whitetails are capable of truly extraordinary things in the right circumstances.